Shahebaz42/Excel-Sales-Analytics/README.md

 # Excel-Sales-Analytics
 # Analyzing the AtliQ Hardwares sales performance by specifying the,
-# Top and Bottom ranked products of AtliQ hardwares
+# Top and Bottom ranked products of AtliQ Hardwares
 # Division level report by regions
-# what are the top countries where the AtliQ sales are high
+# what are the top countries where the AtliQ Hardwares sales are high
 # what are the top ten products
 # Market performance vs target whether the sales were hit the target or not
 # Each customer performance over Net Sales